yguitton/training-material/topics/community/faqs/topic_pages.md

 >    ```
 >     https://training.galaxyproject.org/training-material/topics/<your topic here>
 >    ```
 > 2. Add a #community to the end of the url.
 >    ```
 >     https://training.galaxyproject.org/training-material/topics/<your topic here>#community
 >    ```
-> 3. Select a page to explore!
+> 3. Select a Home to explore!
 >
 {: .hands_on}